TijanAyo/demo-credit/README.md

 - Fund their account
 - Transfer funds to another user's account
 - Withdraw funds from their account
-- Ensure users in the Lendsqr Adjutor Karma blacklist are not onboarded

 ## Tech Stack